linas/i370-gcc/README.md

              --enable-languages="c" --disable-threads
 ```
 The two `sudo cp` put the i370 C library and header files where they
 can be found.
-The C library must have been built earlier.
+The C library must have been built and installed sometime
+earlier.
+The `CC_FOR_BUILD` is needed because the build gcc seems to
+have trouble finding header files, and then there's some weirdness
+with `<gnu/stubs.h>` that has to be hacked around.
+At least for me.

 How to get a C library is explained at
 [github.com/linas/i370-bigfoot](https://github.com/linas/i370-bigfoot).